davheld/GOTURN/README.md

 # GOTURN

-This is the code for our tracker, GOTURN: Generic Object Tracking Using Regression Networks.
+This is the C++ code for our tracker, GOTURN: Generic Object Tracking Using Regression Networks.

+**_python_** implementation of our tracker can be found in @nrupatunga's [repository](https://github.com/nrupatunga/PY-GOTURN/)

 GOTURN appeared in this paper: